Alex-M-Yordanov/ScraperProject/README.md

 # ScrapperProject
-## Site that provides single-page scraping from 3 sites by inputting keywords into a searchbar.
+### This is a site that provides single-page scraping from 3 sites by inputting keywords into a searchbar.

 ### Usage: